UltimaCodes/Graphorama/README.md

 3. **Build and run** the project using Visual Studio (use the "Start" button or press `F5`).

+   OR

+1. Extract all files to a folder on your computer.

+3. Double-click `YourAppName.exe` to launch the application.

 ### Running the Application

 Once the application is running, you will see: